 You also cannot discharge into a watercourse or ditch anything poisonous or injurious to fish under the Salmon and Freshwater Fisheries Act 1975.
 Septic Tank effluent is extremely poisonous to aquatic life.

 If, as defined by the Act, the watercourse is a "main river", the outfall structure may also require consent under S.109 Water Resources Act 1991.

-Septic tanks with clinker beds do NOT classify as a sewage treatment plant suitable for discharging effluent to a watercourse as they can never achieve the required standards.
+Septic tanks with clinker beds do NOT classify as a sewage treatment plant suitable for discharging effluent to a watercourse as they can never achieve the modern required standards.

 Think very hard before installing a septic tank as sewage treatment units are always the better choice

 The choice of sewage system should be done very early in your projects development.
 Environment Agency Discharge Permits can take 4 months to obtain, if your choice of system does not conform to the General Binding Rules, set down by the E.A. in January 2015..